The Ultimate Guide To Skin Types, Problems and Solutions

 Cracks: Cracks may occur more frequently on your lips, hands, and feet.
 The most typical reason for cracked skin is dry skin or xerosis.
 Because natural oils hold onto moisture, they keep smooth, moisturized skin from drying out.
 Your skin will, however, lose moisture if it doesn’t produce enough oil.
 Your skin becomes dry and shrinks as a result, which may cause cracks.

 Use a hydrating, fragrance-unfastened moisturizer regularly.
 Avoid warm showers and cruel cleansers that strip natural oils.
 Apply an occlusive cream at night.
 Use merchandise with hyaluronic acid to enhance moisture retention.
 Use a moisturizer regularly to keep your pores and skin hydrated.
 Avoid scratching your skin, as this may make the scenario worse.
-If the condition is intense, see a dermatologist for prescription medication.
+If the condition is intense, see a dermatologist for prescription medication and the best dry skin treatment.

 3) Combination Skin